 Over the weekend a family member and I got together for some stock speculation.
 We each ended up putting a few hundred dollars spread among three different stocks.

 For us this was purely for fun.
-We each wanted to see if we could pick some winning stocks.
+We each wanted to see if we could pick some winning penny stocks watchlist.
 And, truth be told our criteria for purchasing these stocks was pretty shallow.

 Only after I set my account to purchase the stocks did I decide to do a more in depth research on the criteria I should be looking for when purchasing individual stocks.